 Battery too cold or too hot

-The Enyaq limits charging speed when the battery is below about 15C or above 40C.
+The Enyaq limits charging speed when the battery is below approximately 15C or above roughly 40C.
 In winter, this is the most common reason for slow DC charging.
 The Enyaq supports preconditioning through the navigation system.
 If you route to a fast charger using the built-in navigation, the car warms the battery on the way.

 State of charge above 80%